pantsel/konga/README.md

 ```

 ## Configuration
-You can configure your  application to use your environment specified
+You can configure your application to use your environment specific settings.
-settings.

 There is an example configuration file on the root folder.